iTwin/grouping-and-mapping-sample-app/README.md

 IMJS_IMODEL_ID = ""
 ```

-- For the IMJS_ITWIN_ID variable, you can use the id of one of your existing Projects or Assets.
-You can obtain their ids via the [Administration REST APIs](https://developer.bentley.com/api-groups/administration/api-reference/).
+- For the IMJS_ITWIN_ID variable, you can use the id of one of your existing iTwins.
+You can obtain their ids via the [iTwin REST APIs](https://developer.bentley.com/apis/itwins/operations/get-itwin/).

 - For the IMJS_IMODEL_ID variable, use the id of an iModel that belongs to the iTwin that you specified in the IMJS_ITWIN_ID variable.
-You can obtain iModel ids via the [Data Management REST APIs](https://developer.bentley.com/api-groups/data-management/apis/imodels/operations/get-project-or-asset-imodels/).
+You can obtain iModel ids via the [iModel REST APIs](https://developer.bentley.com/apis/imodels-v2/operations/get-imodel-details/).

 - Alternatively, you can [generate a test iModel](https://developer.bentley.com/tutorials/web-application-quick-start/#3-create-an-imodel) to get started without an existing iModel.